MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/end-to-end-encrypted-meetings.md

 End-to-end encrypted meetings can be made between two parties when: the parties are using the latest version of the Teams desktop client for Windows or Mac or they are on a mobile device with the latest update for iOS and Android.

-Web, Virtual Desktop (VDI), Cloud Video Interoperability(CVI), Android Teams Room devices, and Surface Hub are not currently supported.
+Web, Virtual Desktop (VDI), Cloud Video Interoperability(CVI), and Android Teams Room devices are not currently supported.
 If trying to join from one of these platforms, you will be blocked from joining the end-to-end encrypted meeting.

+A maximum of 200 participants can attend an end-to-end encrypted meeting.
+If the first participant joins from a Surface Hub or Windows Teams Room device, the maximum number of participants is 50.

 > [!Note]
 > End-to-end meeting encryption requires Teams Premium.